Corporate - Income determinationLast reviewed - 23 February 2023

 Companies, whether resident or not, are exempt from tax on dividends received from resident companies.

-Dividend income received from abroad by a company resident in Mauritius (non-GBC1 company) is subject to tax at the rate of 15%.
-Credit for any foreign tax withheld is given, subject to documentary evidence provided to the MRA.
+Dividend income received from abroad by a company resident in Mauritius is subject to tax at the rate of 15%.
+The company can claim either:

 A resident company can distribute stock dividends (bonus shares) proportionately to all of its shareholders.
 Stock dividends per se or convertible into cash are not taxable in the hands of the recipient.
 Dividends in kind (i.e. other than cash or shares) are treated as taxable benefits.

-Interest income received by resident companies (non-GBC1 companies) is liable to tax at the rate of 15%.
-The interest income will qualify for 80% partial exemption on gross amount received.
+Interest income received by resident companies (including a GBL) is liable to tax at the rate of 15%.
+The interest income (excluding bank interest) will qualify for 80% exemption on gross amount received, subject to meeting prescribed conditions.

 Royalty income received locally is subject to tax at the rate of 15%.